Werwolf: Weaponry and tactics

-Werwolf agents were supposed to have at their disposal a vast assortment of weapons, from fire-proof coats to silenced Walther pistols but in reality, this was merely on paper; Werwolf never actually had the necessary equipment, organisation, morale or coordination.
+Werwolf agents were supposed to have at their disposal a vast assortment of weapons, from fire-proof coats to silenced Walther pistols, but in reality, this was merely on paper; Werwolf never actually had the necessary equipment, organisation, morale or coordination.
 Given the dire supply situation German forces were facing in 1945, the commanding officers of existing Wehrmacht and SS units were unwilling to turn over what little equipment they still had for the sake of an organization whose actual strategic value was doubtful.

 Attempts were made to bury explosives, ammunition and weapons around the country (mainly in the pre-1939 German–Polish border region) to be used by Werwolf in resistance fighting after the defeat of Germany, but not only were the quantities of material to be buried very low, by that point the movement itself was so disorganised that few actual members or leaders knew where the materials were.
 A large portion of these "depots" were found by the Soviets, and little of the material was actually used by Werwolf.

 In the early months of 1945, SS Obersturmbannführer Otto Skorzeny was involved in training recruits for the Werwolfs, but he soon discovered that the number of Werwolf cells had been greatly exaggerated and that they would be ineffective as a fighting force.
 Knowing, like many other Nazi leaders, that the war was lost, he decided that the Werwolfs would instead be used as part of a Nazi "underground railroad," facilitating travel along escape routes called "ratlines" that allowed thousands of SS officers and other Nazis to flee Germany after the fall of the Third Reich.

 Wartime capture of Werwolf personnel

 On 28 April 1945, Staff Sergeant Ib Melchior of the US Counter-Intelligence Corps captured six German officers and 25 enlisted men dressed in civilian clothes, who claimed to constitute a Werwolf cell under the command of Colonel Paul Krüger, operating in Schönsee, Bavaria.
 The group was captured while hiding in a tunnel network which contained communications equipment, weapons, explosives and several months' food supplies.
 Two vehicles were hidden in the forest nearby.
 Documents discovered in the tunnels listed US military commanders as targets for assassination, including General Dwight D. Eisenhower.
 Krüger stated that in 1943 a school was created in Poland to train men in guerrilla warfare.
-On 16 September 1944, it was relocated to the town of Thürenberg, Czechoslovakia.
+On 16 September 1944, it was relocated to the town of Turkenberg.
 Krüger claimed that a total of 1,200 men completed Werwolf training in the school in less than two years.
 On 1 April 1945, the school was moved to Schönsee and a subterranean base was constructed.
-The students were instructed to "stay behind, evade capture, and then harass and destroy supply lines of United States troops ...
+The students were instructed to "stay behind, evade capture, and then harass and destroy supply lines of United States troops [...]
 Special emphasis was put on gasoline and oil supplies."
 According to the G-2 report: